-Clean Eating BBQ Sauce is super easy to make, apparently.
-More apparently I have made it a million times for the slow cooker recipes.
-So, I threw ingredients in a pot and from the first time I had a winner!
+Clean Eating BBQ Sauce is super easy to make, apparently (later on I was even brave enough to make Hawaiian BBQ sauce that goes oh so well on a sweet potato burger).
+Also apparently I have made it a million times without realizing so.
+I threw ingredients in a pot and from the first time I had a winner.
 Alex and kids went crazy for it.
 So, I made a second batch which I’m sharing today.

 And in case you are wondering whether liquid smoke is healthy… Because I was, particularly about cancer causing carcinogens.
 So, Mr. Google came to the rescue and I found a great article on Helyn’s Healthy Kitchen, where she included a video done by Dr. Michael Greger, where he explains liquid smoke dangers in a nutshell.